UAVTracking/UAVTrackingProtocol/draft/README.md

 - Description: Serial number for the device model
 - Format: 3 bits (16 millions of possible combinations).
-In case of alphanumerical serial number a correspondence MUST BE provided by the manufacturer.
+In case of alphanumerical serial number a matching table MUST be provided by the manufacturer.
 - Length: 18 bits
 - Example value for «SX1»: `110011 111000 010001`